 Before identifying your costs you'll need to ensure that your business activity constitutes R&D. In order to do that we recommend reading our guide on the subject.
 If you're able to make a claim then you'll need to decide which costs you can associate with each R&D project.
 This guide takes you through the most common costs businesses associate with their R&D tax credit claim:

-You can claim for salaries for staff directly involved with the R&D project.
-Staff costs can also include class 1 NIC, pension fund contributions, some reimbursed expenses and bonuses.
+You can claim the salaries of staff directly involved with the R&D project.
+Staff costs can also include class 1 NI contributions, employer pension fund contributions, bonuses and some reimbursed expenses.

 Items that are directly employed and consumed in the R&D projects can also qualify.
 This includes physical materials and hardware as well as utilities such as the cost of power, water and fuel used directly for carrying out R&D.

 Software that is directly employed in the R&D projects can also qualify.
 If only a part of the software was used directly in R&D, then an appropriate proportion of the cost of the software can qualify.

 The costs of testing the design and construction of a prototype following an R&D project will normally qualify.
 Note that if the prototype was created with the view of selling it after its construction then HMRC considers this to be outside the R&D scheme (even if R&D was undertaken to construct the prototype).

 These are the staff costs paid to an external company for staff who are directly involved with the R&D project.
 They are not employees or subcontractors.
 You can claim up to 65% on the payments made to the external staff provider.